 The Halifax Public Gardens are a popular attraction in the summer.
 Yet it’s a fairly big space in the middle of the city, so you may end up seeing more traffic in the form of ducks rather than people.

 While many notable gardens around the world charge hefty entrance fees, Halifax’s Public Gardens are open to the public for free!
 So while walking around this city on a nice summer day, be sure to amble through these gardens.
 It makes a great free thing to do in Halifax.

-13) Catch an Outdoor Movie or Play for Free
+14) Catch an Outdoor Movie or Play for Free

 Shakespearean classics along with other popular theater occurs daily (except Mondays) in Point Pleasant Park.
 It’s all completely free but charitable donations are encouraged.
 The 2019 season brings the Wizard of Oz and Henry V, among others.
 For an up-to-date schedule, check the calendar here.

-15) Go Aboard Canada’s Oldest Warship
+15) Go Aboard Canada’s Oldest Warship: HMCS Sackville

 While strolling along the Halifax Waterfront, you can climb aboard Canada’s oldest warship.
 It’s the HMCS Sackville, which is the last surviving of 123 corvettes.
 The Sackville was actually used during WWII and it played a crucial role in winning the Battle of the Atlantic.